-- 1. A standing committee may by unanimous vote of the members present report a bill with the recommendation that it be placed on the consent calendar.
-The question of recommending a bill for the consent calendar may be voted upon in committee only after the bill has been recommended for passage and only if no amendment is recommended. - 2.
-The Chief Clerk shall maintain a list of bills recommended for the consent calendar.
-The list must be printed in the daily history and must include the summary of each bill, and the date the bill is scheduled for consideration on final passage. - 3.
-At any time before the presiding officer calls for a vote on the passage of the consent calendar, a member may give written notice to the Chief Clerk or state orally from the floor of the Assembly in session that he [objects to the inclusion] requests the removal of a particular bill [on] from the consent calendar.
-If a member so [objects,] requests, the Chief Clerk shall remove the bill from the consent calendar and transfer it to the second reading file.
-A bill removed from the consent calendar may not be restored to that calendar. - 4.
-During floor consideration of the consent calendar, members may ask questions and offer explanations relating to the respective bills. - 5.
-When the consent calendar is brought to a vote, the bills remaining on the consent calendar must be read by number and summary and the vote must be taken on their final passage as a group.
+- 1. A standing committee may by unanimous vote of the members present report a bill with the recommendation that it be placed on the Consent Calendar.
+The question of recommending a bill for the Consent Calendar may be voted upon in committee only after the bill has been recommended for passage and only if no amendment is recommended. - 2.
+The Chief Clerk shall maintain a list of bills recommended for the Consent Calendar.
+The list must be printed in the Daily History and must include the summary of each bill, and the date the bill is scheduled for consideration on final passage. - 3.
+At any time before the presiding officer calls for a vote on the passage of the Consent Calendar, a member may give written notice to the Chief Clerk or state orally from the floor of the Assembly in session that he requests the removal of a particular bill from the Consent Calendar.
+If a member so requests, the Chief Clerk shall remove the bill from the Consent Calendar and transfer it to the Second Reading File.
+A bill removed from the Consent Calendar may not be restored to that Calendar.

+- 4. During floor consideration of the Consent Calendar, members may ask questions and offer explanations relating to the respective bills. - 5.
+When the Consent Calendar is brought to a vote, the bills remaining on the Consent Calendar must be read by number and summary and the vote must be taken on their final passage as a group.

+Rule No. 112.
+Reserved.
 Rule No. 113.
 General File.

-All bills reported to the Assembly, by either standing or special committees, after receiving their second readings must be placed upon a

-General File, to be kept by the Chief Clerk.
-[No bill shall be considered by the Assembly until the regular order of business shall have been gone through.
-Then bills shall] Bills must be taken from the General File and acted upon in the order in which they were reported, unless otherwise specially ordered by the Assembly.
+All bills reported to the Assembly, by either standing or special committees, after receiving their second readings must be placed upon a General File, to be kept by the Chief Clerk.
+Bills must be taken from the General File and acted upon in the order in which they were reported, unless otherwise specially ordered by the Assembly.
 But engrossed bills shall be placed at the head of the file, in the order in which they are received.
-The Chief Clerk shall post [, in a conspicuous place in the chamber,] a daily statement of the bills on the General File, setting forth the order in which they are filed, and specifying the alterations arising from the disposal of business each day.
+The Chief Clerk shall post a daily statement of the bills on the General File, setting forth the order in which they are filed, and specifying the alterations arising from the disposal of business each day.
 The Chief Clerk shall likewise post notices of special orders as made.